 In this case, a vehicle driver was fatally injured when her vehicle struck an unattended horse in the roadway.
 The horse had escaped from an arena where it was confined for the first time the previous evening.
 Robson Forensic was retained by plaintiff’s counsel to determine if the actions/inactions of the property owner created dangerous conditions that caused or contributed to the fatal injury of the plaintiff.

 On the evening before the fatal crash, the property owner introduced two new horses to his property.
 Upon their arrival, the horses were placed in an arena with cattle and other livestock.
 That evening the horse involved in the fatal crash escaped from the arena.

-The manner in which the horses were introduced to a new location, as well as the adequacy of the arena fencing were the main technical issues addressed by Dr. Potter.
+The manner in which the horses were introduced to a new location, as well as the adequacy of the arena fencing were the main technical issues addressed by our expert.

 Within every herd, a “pecking order” is established, and every animal fits into that hierarchy from most to least dominant.
 When new animals are introduced into a group, an adaptation period occurs in which the pecking order is reorganized.
 The adaptation period can range from a few hours to a few days, depending on the behavioral tendencies of the groups.

 A commonly accepted practice is for the introduction of new animals into a group to occur during a time of the day that provides adequate time to observe the animals and ensure that any dominance issues have been resolved.
 Unresolved dominance issues among animals within a shared enclosure will frequently result in animals reverting to their basic instincts of “fight or flight” during the hours of darkness.
 This fight or flight response is usually precipitated by a display of agonistic (aggressive) behavior between animals as they establish the dominance hierarchy.